 The Deadlock

-- Day 4: DAG Run 4, Tasks Partner A, B and C are polling, 3 tasks/slots are occupied, 12 in total.
-0 slots left.
+- Day 4: DAG Run 4, Tasks A, B, and C are polling, 3 tasks/slots are occupied, 12 in total—0 slots left.

 - Day 5: DAG Run 5, No more slots available -> Deadlock! 😱

-Airflow Sensor Timeout
+Airflow Sensor timeout

 waiting_for_file = FileSensor(